By Robyn Morris published

 'If I’m not feeling well, then I don’t do anything.'

-Thanks to the dreadful English weather, Prue is going to wait a while before properly celebrating her milestone birthday.
+Thanks to the dreadful English weather in February, Prue admitted she'd wait a while before properly celebrating her milestone birthday.

 'Ten really close friends are going to do that.
 Then I’m going to go for a week to a salmon river in the north of Scotland.'